Slevinski/slevinski.github.io/series/unicode-and-signwriting/entries/wikimedia-brief/essay.md

 - **Wikimedia Incubator** has maintained a sign-language gadget and a category of sign-language test wikis, including ASL, BSL, Libras, Tunisian Sign Language, Russian Sign Language, Italian Sign Language, and others over time
 - **Wikimedia Cloud VPS / Labs** has hosted SignWriting infrastructure such as `swserver.wmflabs.org` and `swis.wmflabs.org`, even though that stack is now deprecated and has drifted behind current production design

-The current state of individual properties, services, gadgets, and Cloud VPS resources should be verified before any operational planning.
+Because Wikimedia properties, services, gadgets, and Cloud VPS resources can change, any future operational planning should start from a fresh check of their current state.

+For this release, P14164 and its formatter URL were checked on 2026-05-15.
+Because Wikidata is editable, this statement should be treated as release-time documentation rather than a permanent claim about the property's future state.

 That matters because Wikimedia is not deciding whether SignWriting has ever touched its ecosystem.